Last updated on October 27th, 2023 at 16:28

 Step 2: Using your dominant hand, hold your pestle and with your other hand hold the mortar in place.

 Step 3: Use your pestle to hammer down and crush your coffee beans.
 Crush every single bit of them, all the corners to get that great grind quality and uniform grind.

 Step 4: Keep adding beans slowly when you need to and keep crushing them until you have an amount of fine coffee powder that you need to make your cuppa Joe.

-Step 5: Don’t skip on skimp this step.
+Step 5: Don’t skip this step.
 After you have crushed your beans, roll your coffee grounds around using your pestle to get a finer texture.
 This step is worth it for a richer flavor later when you make your brew.
 Once the grounds are getting finer, keep going with your grinding and rolling action until you have the texture of a well ground coffee bean.

 This next step is the best — select your brew method and make your coffee.
 Drink and enjoy!

 How To Grind Coffee Beans With A Roller

 This is, at its very core, a variation of the large industrial grinders use to grind coffee that you will see at large factories that grind coffee by the ton, literally.

 A roller mill grinds coffee beans by using gravity to pass them between a pair or a set of grooved steel cylinders which rotate against each other, which in turn forces the coffee through the small gap between them.